East Palestine, Ohio, train derailment: Fraudulent charity scheme

 In the aftermath of the derailment, a fraudulent charity scheme emerged, allegedly exploiting the community’s need for assistance.
 The Ohio Clean Water Fund, co-founded by Mike Peppel, raised nearly $149,000 by claiming to support affected residents through the Second Harvest Food Bank.
 However, it was later revealed that only $10,000 was donated to the Food Bank, while the remainder of the funds were misappropriated.
-Peppel and two associates, Isaih Wartman and Luke Mahoney, faced litigation initiated by the Ohio Attorney General’s Office.
+Peppel and two associates, Isaiah Wartman and Luke Mahoney, faced litigation initiated by the Ohio Attorney General’s Office.

 Subsequent derailments

 On March 4, 2023, another Norfolk Southern train derailed near Springfield, Ohio.
 The train was not transporting any hazardous chemicals, according to Norfolk Southern.
 In a statement on Sunday, March 5, 2023, the company reported that 28 cars of the 212-car train derailed, after initially reporting that 20 had derailed.
 The company also reported that the train's two-person crew was unharmed.
 Ohio senator Brown referred to the two derailments as "unacceptable."
-In the NTSB preliminary report released on February 13, the NTSB said an overheated wheel bearing likely caused the derailment.
+The NTSB preliminary report, released on February 13, noted that an overheated wheel bearing had likely caused the derailment.

-On March 9, 2023, a third train derailed in Calhoun County, Alabama, hours before CEO Alan Shaw met with lawmakers to discuss the February derailment.
-Thirty-seven cars and two waybill locomotives derailed with no injuries or hazardous leaks.
+On March 9, 2023, a third train derailed, in Calhoun County, Alabama, hours before CEO Alan Shaw met with lawmakers to discuss the February derailment.
+Thirty-seven cars and two waybill locomotives derailed, but there were no injuries or hazardous leaks.
 An NTSB report determined the two waybill locomotives were missing "alignment control couplers", which are designed to "resist lateral coupler movement under compressive in-train forces."
-A company spokesperson claimed that Norfolk Southern does not own the two locomotives and that the couplers are uncommon on their network.
+A company spokesperson claimed that Norfolk Southern did not own the two locomotives and that the couplers were uncommon on its network.

-On March 2, 2024 three Norfolk Southern trains collided and derailed in Easton, Pennsylvania, with approximately $2.5 million (US) in damages to track and the railcars, as well as non-life-threatening injuries to seven NS crew members.
-Three of the cars contained ethanol residue and butane residue, according to an NTSB investigation.
-Two locomotives toppled into the Lehigh River and leaked diesel fuel which crews were able to vacuum from the water.
-The NTSB will release a final investigative report in 2025 or 2026.
+On March 2, 2024, three Norfolk Southern trains collided and derailed in Easton, Pennsylvania, causing approximately $2.5 million (US) damage to track and the railcars, as well as non-life-threatening injuries to seven NS crew members.
+According to an NTSB investigation, three of the cars contained ethanol residue and butane residue.
+Two locomotives toppled into the Lehigh River and leaked diesel fuel, which crews were able to vacuum from the water.
+The NTSB was to release a final investigative report in 2025 or 2026.